Whiteknight/ParserObjects/docs/v6/regexes.md

 ## Quantifiers

+Quantifiers go after an atom to tell the engine how many times to match that atom.

 ### Basic Quantifiers

 Quantifiers include:

-* `'?'` which matches the atom zero or one times.
+* `'?'` match the atom zero or one times.
 In other words, the atom is optional.
-* `'*'` which matches the atom zero or more times.
+* `'*'` match the atom zero or more times.
-* `'+'` which matches the atom one or more times.
+* `'+'` match the atom one or more times.

 For example the pattern `"ab?a"` will match `"aa"` or `"aba"` because the `'b'` is optional.